marian-nmt/marian-dev/doc/graph.md

 What is a computation graph?
 All the numerical computations are expressed as a computation graph.
 A computation graph (or graph in short) is a series of operations arranged into a graph of nodes.
-To put simply, a graph is just an arrangement of nodes that represent what you want to do with the data.
+To put it simply, a graph is just an arrangement of nodes that represent what you want to do with the data.

 **Example 1**